Paresh Maity

 Paresh Maity (born 1965) is an Indian painter.
 He is a prolific painter in a short career span.
 In 2014, Government of India conferred upon him its fourth-highest civilian award the Padma Shri.

 Early life

-Paresh Maity was born in Tamluk, Purba Medinipur, West Bengal.
+Paresh Maity was born into Mahishya Family to Tamluk, Purba Medinipur, West Bengal.
 He has a degree in Fine Arts from the Government College of Art & Craft, Kolkata and graduated at the top of his class with a Masters of Fine Arts from the Delhi College of Arts.